Powered by

 Delhi Mumbai Expressway and question of livelihood for tribals

-Kismal Vasunia, a 52-year-old resident of Udaipuriya village in Jhabua District, a region in Madhya Pradesh from where the Delhi-Mumbai Expressway passes.
+Kismal Vasunia, is a 52-year-old resident of Udaipuriya village in Jhabua District, a region in Madhya Pradesh from where the Delhi-Mumbai Expressway passes.
 His village, Udaipuriya, is situated on the banks of this expressway.
 Interestingly, Kismal claims that the 'expressway goes from his farm'.
 He used to farm on 6 bighas of land, but now only half of that belongs to him.
 The other half of the land was acquired by the government in 2021 for the expressway project.
-As a consequence, his crop yield inevitable reduced.
+As a consequence, his crop yield inevitably reduced.
 Now, to make ends meet, Kismal states that he and his son travel to Gujarat, and work as labourers.

 What did the tribals get?

 This, India's longest, expressway runs through villages within the Meghnagar and Thandla tehsils of the Jhabua district, spanning a length of 50.5 km.
 Completion of this project is expected by next February, according to Union Road Transport Minister Nitin Gadkari.
-Through this expressway, the journey from Delhi to Mumbai can be completed in just 12 hours, and the approximately cost for the project is ₹ 1 lakh crore.
+Through this expressway, the journey from Delhi to Mumbai can be completed in just 12 hours, and the approximate cost for the project is ₹ 1 lakh crore.
 However, it raises the question of what benefits, if any, this expressway brings to the tribal communities residing in these areas of Madhya Pradesh.

 Delhi-Mumbai Expressway in jhabua

-Kismal, in yellow-shirt, claims that the 'expressway goes from his farm'.
+Kismal, in yellow shirt, claims that the 'expressway goes from his farm'.

 Kismal Vasuniya angrily states, “We haven't gained any benefit.
 All we've experienced is loss.”